rizsotto/Bear/README.md

 tool.
 Passing `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to cmake generates the `compile_commands.json` file into the current directory.

-For non-cmake projects, use Bear.
-Bear generates the json file during the build process.
+For non-cmake projects, Bear generates the JSON file during the build process.

-The concept behind Bear is to execute the original build command and intercept the `exec` calls issued by the build tool.
+The concept behind Bear is: to execute the original build command and intercept the `exec` calls issued by the build tool.
 To achieve that, Bear uses the `LD_PRELOAD` or `DYLD_INSERT_LIBRARIES` mechanisms provided by the dynamic linker.

 Bear has two components: the library and the binary.
 The library redefines the `exec` methods to be used by all child processes.
 The executable enables the use of the library for child processes and writes the output file.